 The next level is to observe emotions.
 Transforming hurt and sadness into lessons and not letting them take over our life allows space for noticing reactions and emotions in the present moment.
 Heal the past so you are enabled to respond the world based on today’s emotions.
 Every time you put a positive note on a past debt, your memory is wired to remember a better version of this event.
 Time heals.

-We thus operate from a place where time is an endless chain of personal moments.
-We live in a world where time, money and love are perceived as scarce resources.
+Thus, we operate from a place where time is an endless chain of personal moments.
+We live in a world where we perceive time, money and love as scarce resources.
 But they endlessly exist in the universe according to our perception and presence.
 Removing beliefs about time starts with removing the ‘’3 toxics of scarcity: there is not enough, more is better, the resignation that it’s just the way it is’’

-Shortage of time is a perception, the more present and aware, the better the relationship with time.
-To achieve the present moment take time to relax, sleep, meditate and restore inner balance.
+Shortage of time is a perception, the more present and aware, the better the relationship with it.
+To achieve the present moment plan to relax, sleep, meditate and restore inner balance.
 Daily rush has no place.
-Time is suspended when we slow down and inner healing takes place when we do what is really important for us, worthwhile our time and when we like what we do.
+Time suspends when we slow down and inner healing takes place when we do what is really important for us, worthwhile our time and when we like what we do.
 We naturally turn into ‘’Being’’ rather than ‘’Doing’’.